reactjs/react.dev/content/docs/hooks-reference.md

 #### Functional updates {#functional-updates}

-If the new state is computed using the previous state, you can pass a function to `setState`.
+If the new state is computed using the previous state, you should pass a function to `setState`.
 The function will receive the previous value, and return an updated value.
 Here's an example of a counter component that uses both forms of `setState`:

 ```js
 function Counter({initialCount}) {